adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [python.org/](https://www.python.org/)

-Template last updated on 10-2-2020 by Anne
+Template last updated on 10-5-2020 by Anne - events change, date changes, misc

 View this email in your browser.